NFV Platform Design: A Survey: NFV platform: an architectural overview

 \subsection{MANO plane}

 NFV Management and Orchestration (MANO) is the central point for service provisioning in NFV.
 A MANO system typically consists of three sub-systems: NFV Orchestrator (NFVO), Virtual Infrastructure Manager (VIM), and VNF Manager (VNFM).
 As shown in Fig.~\ref{fig:arch}, NFVO is responsible for the instantiation, management, and termination of network services.
-At present, an NFVO commonly encompasses different modules to apply different MANO operations.
+At present, an NFVO typically comprises multiple modules to perform different MANO operations.
 On the right part of Fig~\ref{fig:arch}, we illustrate four example modules.
-The placement module is in charge of rendering the best deployment, possibly in an incremental fashion.
-When new services need to be deployed, the placement module analyzes the service descriptions or requirements specified by network operators, constructs an aggregated service representation (e.g. service processing graph), performs necessary optimizations (e.g. function merging, redundant elimination), and calculates the best possible placement strategy by determining the PoPs to deploy the related VNFs and their chaining order.
-The monitoring module is responsible for collecting statistics and events from both the service plane and the infrastructure and provides runtime feedback to other NFVO modules.
-Based on the traffic condition collected on-the-fly, the placement module can recalculate a new placement to achieve better performance.
+The placement module is responsible for determining the optimal deployment, possibly in an incremental fashion.
+When new services need to be deployed, the placement module analyzes the service descriptions or requirements specified by network operators, constructs an aggregated service representation (e.g., service processing graph), performs necessary optimizations (e.g., function merging, redundant elimination), and calculates the best possible placement strategy by determining the PoPs to deploy the related VNFs and their chaining order.
+The monitoring module is responsible for collecting statistics and events from both the service plane and the infrastructure, and for providing runtime feedback to other NFVO modules.
+Based on on-the-fly traffic conditions, the placement module can recalculate a new placement to improve performance.
 The scheduling module can dynamically make fine-grained scheduling decisions to attain resource efficiency.
-The scaling/failover module can also collaborate with the placement module to scale in/out particular VNFs or service chains to cater to traffic fluctuation or instantiate new VNF replicas upon failure.
+The scaling/failover module can also collaborate with the placement module to scale in/out particular VNFs or service chains to accommodate traffic fluctuations or to instantiate new VNF replicas upon failure.
 Based on the decisions made by the aforementioned modules, the NFVO closely interacts with the other two MANO plane components to realize the intended service configurations and resource allocations.